Advanced Writing for Graduate Students

 To apply, please complete a hard copy of the application form and return it along with 5 pages of academic writing (excerpts from longer works are welcome) to Laura Schuyler, Sweetland Center for Writing, 1310 North Quad, 1285.
 Electronic applications will not be accepted.

-The deadline for submissions has passed.
+Applications for Winter 2016 are due November 30.
 Please contact Laura Schuyler if you have any questions.

 Writing 630 Course Goals